General Terms and Conditions

 3 Conditions of Service Provision – Photo Production

-3.4 If it is necessary to engage third parties (e.g., stylists, make-up artists, assistants), the Photographer is entitled to commission these third parties on behalf of and in the name of the Client and at the Client’s expense.
-In this case, NO contract is formed between the Photographer and the third party.
+3.4 In the event that it becomes necessary to engage third parties (e.g. stylists, make-up artists, assistants), the Photographer is entitled to commission such third parties on behalf of and in the name of the Client and at the Client’s expense.
+In this case, no contract is formed between the Photographer and the third party.

 4 Conditions of Service Provision – Provision of Image Material